UCAS code: W100

 A typical week

-A week will typically consist of several, or all, of the following:
+A week will typically consist of several of the following:

 - a one-to-one studio-based tutorial focusing on the individual student’s art work